Skip to Main Content

 Here is how this works in practice.
 We crew documentary and docuseries shoots inside a country whose non-fiction custom is inseparable from tangata whenua (Māori 'people of the land').
 The Te Tiriti o Waitangi 1840 partnership history (Bay of Islands, Waitangi Day Feb 6).
 Our directors and field producers work fluently with iwi/hapū cultural protocols — karakia, powhiri, tikanga, and marae permissions — and we carry standing relationships with Whakatohea, Ngāi Tahu, Ngāpuhi, and Tūhoe iwi for projects needing formal consultation.

 Here is how this works in practice.
-Heritage subject-matter touchstones we routinely cover include Hone Tūwhare's poetry archive, Witi Ihimaera's novelist-output (Whale Rider source material), and Briar Grace-Smith's writer-director catalogue (Cousins).
+Heritage subject-matter touchstones we routinely cover have Hone Tūwhare's poetry archive, Witi Ihimaera's novelist-output (Whale Rider source material), and Briar Grace-Smith's writer-director catalogue (Cousins).
 Festival pipelines route through Doc Edge (NZ's flagship doc festival), NZIFF (since 1969 across Auckland, Wellington, Christchurch, Dunedin), and Wairoa Māori Film Festival.
 NZ on Air's documentary funding stream and NZ Film Commission federal allocations underwrite a big slice of the domestic-broadcast slate.

 FAQ